360-Buinsess-Magician/hi/README.md

 ## 📱 Platform Access

 1. Create your profile at [360magicians.mbtquniverse.com/accounts](#)
+2. get Authenicated with NegraRosa and FibonRoseTrust
+3. Authorize PinkSync to connect your IOT devices for immediate solutions
-2. Connect with your vocational rehabilitation counselor
+4. Connect with your vocational rehabilitation counselor if you are working with one
-3. Select your pathway: Job Specialist or Business Development
+5. Select your pathway: Self, Job or Business Development
-4. Access personalized resources and opportunities
+6. Access personalized learning, resources and opportunities
-5. Track progress through interactive dashboard
+7. Track progress through interactive dashboard

 ## 🧙‍♂️ Our Expertise

 Led by Deaf professionals with extensive experience in:
+- Civil Rights Group
 - Vocational rehabilitation systems
 - Workforce development
 - Accessibility technology